The amounts reflected herein are those estimated for the 2016 - 2017 academic year. The application form is available at the bottom of this page.

 All successful applicants for a GA must provide to the GLS Program Office:

 - a Form W4 (Employee's Withholding Allowance Certificate -- federal).
 At UNCW, this form is completed online.
-For instructions on how to complete this form, go to Payroll's web page titled "Update Federal and State Tax Forms Online - Quick and Easy Directions" located at http://uncw.edu/payroll/documents/W-4ElectronicInstructions-Students.pdf.
+For instructions on how to complete this form, go to Payroll's web page titled "Update Federal and State Tax Forms Online - Quick and Easy Directions" located at http://uncw.edu/payroll/documents/ElectronicW-4andNC-4Instructions.pdf.
 Notify the GLS Program Assistant when this action is complete.
 The form will not be available until the student is fully accepted and admitted and the job assignment is in the UNCW system..

 - a UNCW Direct Deposit form (with voided check or deposit slip).
 To obtain the proper form, go to Payroll's "Payroll" web page located at http://uncw.edu/payroll/payroll_forms.html.
 Click on "Direct Deposit" to obtain the form.

 - an I-9 (Employment Eligibility Verification) -- the federal government requires that this form must be completed within three days of commencing work.
 The usual practice to have it completed well before work starts.

 - The I-9 must be filled out and signed in person at the HR office.
 Ivor Dikkers is the point-of-contact at 910.962.2103 - dikkersi AT uncw DOT edu.
 All supporting documents must be valid (unexpired) and, with the exception of a Social Security card, must be photo ID and the signatures on the form must be originals.
 The I-9 must be completed by the third day after start of work; this includes the day work starts.
 Students are expected to ensure that this requirement is met well in advance of the above deadline.

 - After the I-9 is completed, the applicant's information will be submitted, using E-Verify, to both Social Security and Homeland Security to ascertain if the applicant is authorized to work in the United States.

 - 1 at $12,090.94 (maximum award may increase for 2016-2017) - this amount is for an academic year.
 Half will be paid in each of the two semesters (fall and spring).
 The total amount of funding may change from year to year.

 - There are two major eligibility requirements for the tuition remission: